-An investigator may not serve as PI on a university research project involving human research participants sponsored by a start-up company or involving intellectual property licensed to start-up company in which he or she has significant financial interests, absent compelling circumstances.
-The conflicted investigator may be involved in the research in certain capacities and under COI management strategies but may generally not serve as PI.
-Compelling circumstances may include the extent to which the investigator is (by virtue of specialized expertise) best positioned to carry out the research safely.
+In general, an investigator may not serve as PI on a university research project involving human research participants sponsored by a start-up company or involving intellectual property licensed to start-up company in which he or she has significant financial interests absent compelling circumstances.
+The conflicted investigator may be involved in the research in certain capacities and under COI management strategies, but may generally not serve as PI.
+Considerations as to whether or not compelling circumstances exist include the extent to which the investigator is (by virtue of specialized expertise) best positioned to carry out the research safely.

-Considerations as to whether or not research objectivity and human participant safety can be adequately protected by COI management strategies primarily include review of the individual's role in the study in conjunction with study structure and design.
-For example, a multi-site, randomized study with an external data safety monitoring board where the conflicted investigator is not involved in data analysis presents a situation in which there is little opportunity for bias or lack of objectivity in research design, conduct, or reporting, despite the existence of a conflict of interest.
-The Institutional Review Board (IRB) ultimately has responsibility for human participant safety, and will review conflict of interest management strategies associated with IRB protocols and will determine whether the conflict of interest management is sufficient, or if additional conflict of interest management is necessary to protect the rights and welfare of human research participants.
+Considerations as to whether or not research objectivity and human participant safety can be adequately protected by COI management strategies despite involvement of a conflicted investigator in the research primarily include review of the individual's role in the study in conjunction with study structure and design.
+For example, a multi-site, randomized study with an external data safety monitoring board, where the conflicted investigator is not involved in data analysis, presents a situation in which there is little opportunity for bias or lack of objectivity in research design, conduct, or reporting, despite the existence of a conflict of interest.